aai-institute/pyDVL/docs/40-influence.rst

 factor, the initial guess for the solution and the relative tolerance, respectively.

-The resulting :class:`~pydvl.influence.framework.iHVPResult` holds the solution of the iHVP, `influence_factors.x`, and, within `influence_factors.info`, the maximum percentage error and the mean percentage error of the approximation.
+The resulting :class:`~pydvl.influence.framework.IhvpResult` holds the solution of the iHVP, `influence_factors.x`, and, within `influence_factors.info`, the maximum percentage error and the mean percentage error of the approximation.